reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 <Note>

 The DOM `<button>` element's `onClick` attribute has a special meaning to React because it is a built-in component.
 For custom components like Square, the naming is up to you.
 You could give any name to the `Square`'s `onSquareClick` prop or `Board`'s `handleClick` function, and the code would work the same.
-In React, it's conventional to use `on[Event]` names for props which represent events and `handle[Event]` for the function definitions which handle the events.
+In React, it's conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events.

 </Note>